LogLM: From Task-based to Instruction-based Automated Log Analysis: Introduction

 In this paper, we propose LogLM, a novel instruction-based approach to log analysis that addresses these limitations.
+(Strictly, this is moving from ``task-based'' models to an ``instruction-tuned unified-task'' model.)
 As shown in Fig.~\ref{fig_hook}(b), our approach transforms task-specific log-label pairs into instruction-response pairs, allowing the model to learn to properly respond to diverse user instructions.
 Instead of focusing on performing isolated tasks, our goal is to build a model that has comprehensive log analysis abilities.
 Thus, LogLM is trained on diverse instruction pairs, covering five log analysis capabilities and spanning nine log domains.
-Compared with existing methods, LogLM offers several key advantages: \textbf{(1) Instruction-following capability enables flexibility.} By training on natural instructions, LogLM can handle complex user instructions (Fig.~\ref{fig_user_instruction}), providing greater flexibility. \textbf{(2) Deep understanding of log data relieves dependency.} LogLM breaks the barriers among different analysis tasks and log domains, enabling a model possessing deeper understanding of log data and a more generalized log analysis ability.
-When in-domain (or task) training data is scarce, LogLM learns from out-of-domain (or task) data, as indicated by the significantly increased performance in Fig.~\ref{ablation_exp} after introducing instructions from other tasks and domains in the training set. \textbf{(3) Single-model deployment reduces burden.} LogLM's multi-task analysis ability allows for only a single model to be deployed for complex systems, reducing the deployment burden.
-Our contributions are as follows: \begin{itemize} \item We introduce a new paradigm for log analysis, using instruction tuning to unify task-specific and domain-specific log data into a common instruction-response format, thereby enabling a comprehensive log analysis ability.
-In Fig.~\ref{fig_radar}, our model significantly outperforms existing methods across all five analysis abilities. \item We develop a highly generalized instruction-following model capable of handling complex user instructions and performing previously unseen tasks (achieving SOTA in 10 out 12 test terms on unseen tasks as shown in Table~\ref{tab:unseen_task}). \item We open-source a diverse instruction dataset derived from real-world log analysis practices, essential for building and deploying instruction-based log analysis models.\footnote{Dataset and code available at \url{https://github.com/lunyiliu/LogLM}} \end{itemize}
+Compared with existing methods, LogLM offers several key advantages: \textbf{(1) Instruction-following capability enables flexibility.} By training on natural instructions, LogLM can handle complex user instructions (Fig.~\ref{fig_user_instruction}), providing greater flexibility. \textbf{(2) Deep understanding of cross-task (or domain) connections relieves dependency.} Our training set breaks the barriers among different analysis tasks and log domains, enabling LogLM possessing deeper understanding of connections between tasks and domains.
+When in-domain (or task) training data is scarce, LogLM learns from out-of-domain (or task) data, as indicated by the increased performance in Fig.~\ref{ablation_exp} after introducing instructions from other tasks and domains in the training set. \textbf{(3) Single-model deployment reduces burden.} LogLM's multi-task ability allows for deploying only a single model for complex systems.
+Our contributions are: \begin{itemize} \item We present a new approach to log analysis that uses instruction tuning to combine cross-task and cross-domain log data into a standard instruction-response format, allowing for more effective log analysis capabilities.
+In Fig.~\ref{fig_radar}, our model aces across all five analysis abilities. \item We develop a highly generalized instruction-following model capable of handling complex user instructions and performing previously unseen tasks (achieving best in 10 out 12 test terms on unseen tasks as shown in Table~\ref{tab:unseen_task}). \item We open-source the full training dataset and codes of LogLM, facilitating the development of future models.\footnote{Dataset and code available at \url{https://github.com/lunyiliu/LogLM}} \end{itemize}